seriousme/fastify-openapi-glue/README.md

 <a name="upgrading"></a>
 ## Upgrading

-If you are upgrading from a previous major version of `fastify-openapi-glue` then please checkout [UPGRADING.md](UPGRADING.md).
+If you are upgrading from a previous major version of `fastify-openapi-glue` then please check out [UPGRADING.md](UPGRADING.md).

 <a name="install"></a>
 ## Install